-The Gion Matsuri, which takes place for the entire month of July, is one of the three main Kyoto festivals.
+The Gion Matsuri, which takes place during the entire month of July, is one of the three main Kyoto festivals.
 The event draws many thousands of spectators from all over who come to watch the daily religious parades held throughout the streets of this small cultural city.
 Here we will tell you more about this important – yet fun, cultural event and the best way for you to experience it.

 Video is owned and created by kota2chan.

-How the Gion matsuri festival takes place
+How the Gion Matsuri takes place

 The Gion matsuri floats

-The types of floats:
+The types of floats